appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

 nextTitle: "Components Overview"
 ---

-**ReactiveBase** is the **base** component for all `ReactiveMaps` and `ReactiveSearch` apps.
-It binds the backend app (data source) with the UI view components (child elements to ReactiveBase), allowing the UI views to be reactively updated every time there is a change in the data source or in the UI view components.
+**ReactiveBase** is a container component that wraps all the `ReactiveSearch` components together.
+It binds the backend app (data source) with the UI view components (elements wrapped within ReactiveBase), allowing a UI component to be reactively updated every time there is a change in the data source or in other UI components.

 This is the first component you will need to add when using `ReactiveSearch`.